Orlando Attachment Therapist Discusses the 4 Qualities of a Healthy Relationship

 Earned Secure Attachment

-When you are stressed and need support, you can reach out to your partner with ease and receive the care that is offered.
+When you are stressed and need support, you can reach out to your partner with ease and receive the care they offer.
 You view your needs as valid, important, and worthy of being met.
 You don’t view your need for care as burdensome to your partner or too taxing on the relationship.
-Your relationship makes space for your individual needs and you trust that your partner you will be open to supporting you.
-You trust that they will likely be available and will be there without any strings attached, score keeping, or indebtedness.
-You have the confidence in yourself and your partner to be there which enables you to clearly and directly request help.
+Your relationship makes space for your individual needs, and you trust that your partner will be open to supporting you.
+You trust that they will likely be available and will be there without any strings attached, scorekeeping, or indebtedness.
+You have the confidence in yourself and your partner to be there, which enables you to clearly and directly request help.

 The ability to experience you and your partner as two separate autonomous people allows each of you to be your authentic and dynamic selves.
-You can have closeness without feeling like the relationship will engulf you and you trust the healthy differentiation that is needed for each person’s individual personal growth doesn’t threaten the relationship.
+You can have closeness without feeling like the relationship will engulf you, and you trust the healthy differentiation that is needed for each person’s individual personal growth, which doesn’t threaten the relationship.
 You can have differing needs, desires, and preferences from each other and honor them rather than feel threatened by them.
-Neither person is forced into a fixed way of being in the relationship, as the partnerships holds space for each person’s fluctuating needs.
+Neither person is forced into a fixed way of being in the relationship, as the partnership holds space for each person’s fluctuating needs.

 Are you noticing the theme throughout?
 It’s trust: trust in yourself as a worthy person with individual needs, trust that the other can and will show up for you, and trust that both parties can and will express their needs.